fredclausen/ansible-adsb/README.md

 ansible-playbook -i inventory/inventory setup-servers.yaml
 ```

 And sit back and wait.
 Depending on the age of the operating system you installed and the performance of the nodes, this may take a while.
+Your system will reboot to apply the host-name change and any kernel-updates.

 ## Cluster Setup

+At this point, you should have your nodes all prepared.
+Let us configure the cluster.

+Open your web browser and open it up to `https://your rancher ip you set above:8443`.
+Go through the initial setup which should all be self explanatory.
+Default username and password are both `admin`.

+### Configure The New Cluster

+The first thing we need to do is set up a new cluster.
+Click `Add Cluster`.
+If you do not see an `Add Cluster` button at the top right, click global at the very top of the screen.
+On the next screen, click `Existing Nodes`

+We need to change a few configuration options here.

+* Give your cluster a name under `Cluster Name`.

+* Under `Kubenetes Options` change `Network Provider` to `Flannel`.

+* Under `Advanced Options` change `Nginx Ingress` to `Disabled`.

+* On the next screen we have some values we need to save to `group_vars/all.yaml`.

+* Copy the value after `--token` to the `rancher_token` variable.

+* Copy the value after `--ca-checksum` to the `rancher_checksum` variable.

+* Copy the value after `--server` to the `rancher_server` variable.

+* Save all.yaml.

+Click `Next`

 ## ADSB Workload Setup